delfick/delfick_project/README.rst

      it looks for is now ``delfick_project.addons`` rather than ``option_merge.addons``

+   * Resolving addons with delfick_project.addons will no longer intercept exceptions with a BadImport exception.

    * collector.register_converters now has a different signature.
 You just pass in a dictionary of ``{key: spec}`` where key is either a string or tuple of strings.
 So you don't need to tell it about the Meta or NotSpecified